NL33/electron-git/z-oneplace-for-all-work.md

     --could have option: save webpage. you copy the text, and the app gets the web address and title.
     --creates an html doc, with the html of the page.
-    --when want to open it later, opens within the app so formatting is there
+    --when want to open it later, opens within the app so formatting is there --could open up "get infor" or users to change default opening program too, or just "open with" dialog

+# Opening the html files directly

+--the files are rendered as viewable in text editor mac program, and chrome, and (probably) notepad for microsoft windows --will be shown as source (with divs, etc) if opened in an IDE

+# Diffing the html files

+--showing the html files in app itself works well. the diff renders the html content as real content (does not show divs and the like).